 Use Good Lighting

 If you’re going to have your face on-screen, you might as well make sure you look half-decent.
-While the work-from-home revolution may tempt you to attend meetings unshaven, unwashed, or just generally looking disheveled, you’ll be amazed how much of a difference some proper lighting can make.
+While the work-from-home revolution may tempt you to attend meetings unshaven, unwashed, or just generally looking disheveled, you’ll be amazed at how much of a difference some proper lighting can make.

 Turn on the lights in your room.
 If you can, position yourself somewhere that’s full of natural light from a window or skylight.
 If you plan to be on a webcam often, you can buy a cheap ring light online.
 (As a bonus, most ring lights can also double as your stand/tripod).
 If all else fails, you can even use your iPhone’s back camera and turn your LED flash on to light up your video.